How to take better product shots

-At the end of this post we give you links to our huge archive of advice on how to take great photographs of your crafts.
-We have a plethora of extremely useful and practical advice to help you with your product photography.
-(These beautiful spoons are from LogLike )
+In this post we share some of the basics, and at the end you’ll find lots of links to our huge archive of advice on how to take great photographs of craft, art, supplies and handmade work.
+We have a wealth of extremely useful and practical advice to help you with your product photography.

 You can make the most wonderful handmade product or list the most useful craft supplies but if your photos are dull, out of of focus or just a little bit boring, then your customer may decide to buy from someone else.